sanathdevalapurkar/sanathdevalapurkar.github.io/integrable.md

 Kazhdan-Kostant-Sternberg.
 A more detailed syllabus and schedule will be posted later.
 I will be typing up notes for the lectures and posting them on this webpage.

+Most of your grade will be based off a final paper (probably around 80% of the grade); and depending on the number of people who sign up, either a final 15-20 minute presentation <b>or</b> biweekly problem sets (which will be of the form "explore the following topic", and not "here is a problem, do it in exactly this way").